Getting publicity for cannabis-related stories and corporations is difficult.

 Remember, the wording is the whole thing while crafting and transmitting your tale.

-Sara Brittany Somerset, a hashish creator, featured on Forbes, Motley Fool, and Civilized, amongst others, brings up the example of the phrase “dominating the enterprise,” which truely comes across as weird.
+Sara Brittany Somerset, a hashish creator featured on Forbes, Motley Fool, and Civilized, brings up the example of the phrase “dominating the enterprise,” which truely comes across as weird.

 “Whatever you assert, 50 Shades of CBD,” Somerset teases.

-While all in good fun, remember that word subsequent time you’re choosing the phrases you’ll use to describe your agency.
+While all in good fun, remember that word the next time you choose the phrases you’ll use to describe your agency.

 2) Not Knowing About The Reporter’s Work And Their Beat